makersacademy/chitter-challenge/docs/review.md

 ## Installation Instructions should be in README

-Particularly now that we have a database involved, it becomes even more important to ensure that correct installation instructions are included in your readme so that other developers (and yourself in the future) know how to get set up with the application, e.g.
+Particularly now that we have a database involved, it becomes even more important to ensure that correct installation instructions are included in your readme so that other developers (and yourself in the future) know how to get set up with the application.
+This could be:

 ```
 $ git clone https://github.com/tansaku/chitter_challenge
 $ bundle
-$ createdb chitter_development
+$ rake setup
-$ rake auto_migrate
+$ rake migrate
 $ rspec
 $ rackup
 ```